 The details might bore you, but somehow the funds added up.
 A few individuals and religious bodies gave wholeheartedly and spurred me on.
 God Bless them richly!
 About 180 sets of French curves, scale rules, set squares, erasers, pencils and rolls of masking tapes were procured; accessible to over 850 students.
 Ten (10) orphans were offered support for the 2016/2017 academic session.
 Free TD lessons were given to over 200 students in preparation for the 2017 NABTEB examinations.
 The joy was overwhelming; an orphaned child who had no school fees now sits comfortably in class to learn (alongside his counterparts), with no sense of inferiority.
 Students who, prior to now had no instruments can now learn the basics of their future careers of choice.
 Not only for the current ones, but several more who’ll come long after I’m gone.

 That cold morning during the project commissioning, I recalled those discouraging moments when the funds weren’t coming but the deadline kept closing in.
 I remember saying to myself; “there’s no turning back now, this has to be done.
 I’ve placed my hands on the plough and there’s no looking back.”
-It’s amazing how what seemed impossible yesterday becomes today’s common reality.
-I may laugh over the numerous disappointments I faced, but as of then, it wasn’t funny.
-Trust me.
-And as I write this, Nelson Mandela’s quote comes clear; “It always looks impossible until it is done”
+It’s amazing how yesterday’s impossibilities become today’s success story.
+I may laugh over the numerous disappointments I faced, but as of then, they weren’t funny.
+Believe me!

-N.B: Stephen Angbulu writes from Government Science Technical College (GSTC), Kumo, Gombe state, North-eastern, Nigeria where he is currently undergoing his one year youth service.
+N.B: Stephen Angbulu writes from Government Science Technical College (GSTC), Kumo, Gombe state, North-eastern Nigeria where he is currently undergoing his one year youth service.